emoacht/Monitorian/README.md

 | Set brightness of a specified monitor. | /set [Device Instance ID] [Brightness] |
 | Set brightness of all monitors.        | /set all [Brightness]                  |

+If this app is called with `/get` option, it will return [Device Instance ID] [Monitor name] [Brightness].
+The device instance ID is an nique identifier given by the OS to each monitor.
 The brightness ranges from 0 to 100%.
-It can be specified with brightness itself (e.g. 20), increase (e.g. +10) or decrease (e.g. -10).
-The device instance ID is an unique identifier given by the OS to each monitor.
+It can be specified with brightness itself (e.g. 20), increase (e.g. +10) or decrease (e.g. -10) when you use `/set` option.

 You can call this app by its name `Monitorian` in command prompt or bat file.
 From Task Scheduler, it can be performed by the path to its alias `%LOCALAPPDATA%\Microsoft\WindowsApps\Monitorian.exe`.
 For example, to increase brightness of all monitors by 30%, the Action will be the following: